How to Take a Skyrim Screenshot

 How to Take Action Shots

-If you want to take action shots, you have to get fancy with the console.
+To take action shots, you have to get fancy with the console.
 The game doesn't ordinarily allow you to view your character from any angle other than from behind when you have a weapon drawn.
 This can make it difficult to get a good action shot.
 (Other than by pressing PrtSc when a fatality cut-scene plays, of course.)

 - You can get around this by opening the console and typing tfc 1 then close the console by pressing the '~' again. tfc stands for 'toggle free cam' and allows you to detach the camera from its usual position and move it around a scene using the movement keys (WASD).